drbunyod/odin-signup-form/README.md

-# odin-signup-form
-Project: Sign-up Form
+# Project: Sign-up Form

+My solution for the "Sign-up Form" project from The Odin Project.

+Live preview: